Which type of radiation is defined as being positively charged?

 Gain the confidence you need for the SQA National 5 Physics Exam with our comprehensive quiz.
 Test yourself with multiple choice questions that include hints and explanations.
 Be prepared and succeed in your exam!

 Alpha radiation is defined as being positively charged because it consists of alpha particles, which are made up of two protons and two neutrons.
-This composition means alpha particles are essentially helium nuclei, carrying a positive charge due to the presence of the protons.
-When alpha radiation is emitted during radioactive decay, it results in a decrease in the atomic number of the original nucleus by two, transforming it into a different element.
+This emission occurs during certain types of radioactive decay.
+The presence of the two protons means that alpha particles carry a positive charge.

 Subscribe